-Tibetan noodle soup along with a cup of Tibetan sweet tea is the most typical Tibetan food served in plenty of tea houses across Lhasa.
-Usually, after Tibetan pilgrims finish doing pilgrimage around sacred Tibetan monasteries around Barkhor Street, they prefer to have such dishes and chat with their friends in bustling tea houses.
+Tibetan noodle soup, along with a cup of Tibetan sweet tea, is the most typical Tibetan food served in tea houses across Lhasa.
+Usually, after Tibetan pilgrims finish their pilgrimage around the sacred Tibetan monasteries near Barkhor Street, they prefer to have such dishes and chat with their friends in bustling tea houses.

-Tibetan noodles are made by mixing the wheat flour and edible alkaline water.
-Then press dough into noodles with a machine.
-After the Tibetan noodles is done and it will be added to a bowl together with tasty bone broth, shredded yak meat and some vegetable.
-The mild flavor is enjoyed by people of all ages.
+Tibetan noodles are made by mixing wheat flour and edible alkaline water.
+Then the dough is pressed into noodles with a machine.
+After the Tibetan noodles are done, they are added to a bowl with tasty bone broth, shredded yak meat and some vegetable.

-Tibetan yogurt acts as one of the favorite pastime snacks for local Tibetans.
-Either in restaurant or small stands on the street, creamy and white Tibetan yogurt sprinkled with lovely raisins can be easily seen.
-Unlike yogurt elsewhere in China, Tibetan yogurt sold in Tibet is fermented with Tibetan yak milk without harmful food additives.
+Tibetan yogurt is one of the favorite snacks for local Tibetans.
+Either in restaurant or small stands on the street, creamy and white Tibetan yogurt is sold by the scoop and sprinkled with raisins or fruit.
+Unlike yogurt elsewhere in China, Tibetan yogurt is fermented with Tibetan yak milk without harmful food additives.

-Eating Tibetan yogurt has been a fine tradition in Tibet for a thousand years.
-It also serves as the indispensable food on some particular religious celebrations for Tibet Buddhism, such as Shoton Festival.
+Eating Tibetan yogurt has been a tradition in Tibet for a thousand years.
+It also serves as an important food during particular religious celebrations for Tibet Buddhism, such as Shoton Festival.
 The interesting tang of Tibetan yogurt is worth a try as you tour Tibet.

-Travel Tips: Tibetans show no interest to fish largely because the old tradition that when the Tibetans, esp. infants died, their bodies would be expected to be disposed into the river.
+Travel Tip: Tibetans show no interest to fish largely because the old tradition that when the Tibetans, esp. infants died, their bodies would be expected to be disposed into the river.
 Therefore, normally Tibetans never eat fish.
-Besides, Tibetans are followers of Tibetan Buddhism.
-To get enough protein and energy on harsh plateau, when they have to kill animal for survival they prefer to eat large yak or sheep that can provide food supply for a family of 5, instead of slaughtering plenty of small fish.

 Tibetan Butter Tea

-Traditionally, Tibetans would first have water (e.g. 2 cups) boiled and then add tea to the pot and bring down to a simmer (3-5 mins).
-Then put the tea into Chandong, a traditional Tibetan churn and later put yak butter and salt into it.
-Next, churn all the ingredient dozens of times with Chandong.
-Finally put the butter tea into the container to boil it.
+Traditionally, to make the tea, you would first boil water and then add tea leaves to the pot and bring it down to a simmer for 3-5 mins.
+Then put the tea into a Chandong – a traditional Tibetan churn – and then put yak butter and salt into it.
+Next, churn all the ingredient dozens of times in the Chandong.
+Finally put the butter tea into the container to drink it.

 Tibetan Sweet Tea

-The major ingredients of Tibetan sweet tea are made up of power milk, black tea and sugar.
+The major ingredients of Tibetan sweet tea are powdered milk, black tea and sugar.
 And the making of it is fairly simple.
-Firstly, boil the black tea; Then mix powered milk with tea; finally add sugar into the tea and boil it for around 5-6 mins.
+First, boil the black tea, then mix in powdered milk, then add sugar into the tea and boil it for around 5-6 mins.